devzendo/digimorse/NOTEBOOK.md

 Then on to making audio (and keyer) devices swappable at runtime, possibly using the same mechanism to initialise them from config at startup - do this in the application?

+## 1 April 2023

+Progress at last on the GUI, via a test harness and a driver for it.